firstdraft/guides/ruby-classes.md

 when someone visits "/rock".
 That's why we have to be so careful when we're [connecting the RCAV dots](rcav-flowchart.md); otherwise, Rails can't locate the method to run.

-`GamesController` inherits from `ApplicationController`, which is a pre-written class we get from Rails that has lots of powerful methods that deal with the web, like `render()`, which knows how to take an embedded Ruby view template and process it into pure HTML suitable for a browser.
-We inherit all that functionality for free, instead of having to write it ourselves, thankfully!
+`GamesController` inherits from `ApplicationController`, which is a pre-written class we get from Rails.

+It has lots of powerful methods that deal with web requests, like `render()`, which knows how to take an embedded Ruby view template and process it into pure HTML suitable for a browser.

+We inherit all that functionality for free from Rails, instead of having to write it ourselves, thankfully!
+We can focus on modeling the problem that we want to solve with our app, rather than worrying about all that plumbing.